asitha-sena/python-ags4/README.md

 LOCA_txt = AGS4.convert_to_text(LOCA, 'DICT.ags')
 ```

-Tables converted to numeric using the ```AGS4.convert_to_numeric()``` function should always be converted back to text before exporting to an AGS4 file. (*Note: The UNIT and TYPE rows will be added back in addition to formatting the numeric columns.*)
+Tables converted to numeric using the ```AGS4.convert_to_numeric()``` function should **always** be converted back to text before exporting to an AGS4 file. (*Note: The UNIT and TYPE rows will be added back in addition to formatting the numeric columns.*)

-### Juypter Notebook
+### Jupyter Notebook

-We have created an example Juypter Notebook which imports an AGS file, plots boreholes on a map and creates a Striplog.
+We have created an example Jupyter Notebook which imports an AGS file, plots boreholes on a map and creates a Striplog.

 [See here](./notebooks/Plot_locations_and_create_strip_log.ipynb)